gowalla-archive/chronologic/README.md

     chronologic.event(:status_1, :data => {:username => 'sco', :status => 'This is Scott.'})
     chronologic.event(:status_2, :data => {:username => 'jw',  :status => 'This is Josh.'})

-	# Get all the events in the special global timeline
+	# Get all the events in the timeline
-	chronologic.timeline(:_global)
+	chronologic.timeline
 	=> [{:username => 'jw', :status=>'This is Josh.'}, {:username => 'sco', :status=>'This is Scott.'}]

 Note that the contents of the `:data` hash is arbitrary (except that all the values should